 Bryan Wilson is a partner in the firm’s Intellectual Property Group.
 He is a first-chair trial lawyer with an expansive range of experience handling intellectual property matters in a variety of venues.
 His successful track record in recent years includes trade secrets and patent cases in both state and federal courts as well as in arbitration proceedings.
 He chairs the Litigation Department in the firm’s Palo Alto office, and is co-chair of the firm’s Trade Secrets Working Group.
 Mr. Wilson teaches a seminar in trade secret law as a Lecturer in Law at Stanford Law School (Spring 2014 and 2016), and is a contributing editor to Trade Secrets (Law and Business 2016).

 Mr. Wilson’s jury trials include Hansen Medical, Inc. v.
 Luna Innovations, Inc., which was tried in Santa Clara County Superior Court and resulted in a $36 million trade secret and breach-of-contract verdict for Hansen Medical.

-Mr. Wilson also has extensive experience in arbitration proceedings with JAMS/Endispute, the American Arbitration Association and private arbitration proceedings, including the arbitration of business disputes and trade secret matters.
+Mr. Wilson also has extensive experience in arbitration proceedings with JAMS/Endispute, the American Arbitration Association, and private arbitration proceedings, including the arbitration of patent infringement claims, business disputes and trade secret matters.

 Altavion v.
 Konica Minolta Systems Lab

 (San Mateo County Superior Court).
 Defended KMSL in several week long bench trial of trade secrets and breach of contract claims involving document authentication software.
-The court rejected the breach of contract claim, and awarded $1 million of trade secrets damages despite demand for $1 billion in damages at trial.
-Case currently on appeal.
+The court rejected the breach of contract claim, and awarded $1 million in trade secrets damages despite demand for $1 billion in damages at trial.

 Immunomedics v.
 SinoMab